Diabetes and Gum (Periodontal) Disease

 - A change in bite and jaw alignment

-The symptoms of gum disease may look like other health conditions.
+The symptoms of gum disease may seem like other health conditions.
 See a dentist or other oral health specialist for a diagnosis.

 How is gum disease diagnosed?